open-contracting-extensions/eforms/docs/mapping.md

   - Set the item's `.id` incrementally.
   - For each `efbc:StatisticsCode`, add a `Classification` object to the item's `additionalClassifications` array:
     - Map this field to its `.id`.
-    - Set its `.scheme` to 'vehicles'.
+    - Set its `.scheme` to 'eu-vehicles'.
     - Look up the code's label in the [eForms codelist](https://docs.ted.europa.eu/eforms/latest/reference/code-lists/vehicles.html), and map it to its `.description`.

 ```xml